 Sift the flour, 1/4 cup sugar, baking powder and salt into a bowl.
 Add in the galapong.
 With a whisk, beat the eggs and coconut milk in a separate bowl.
 Pour into the dry ingredients and with a rubber spatula, mix slowly until smooth.

 Set the cakes on the top rack of the oven and bake until firm, around 15 minutes.
+(Check it, before it reaches 15 minutes to prevent over cooking).

 Brush the bibingka with the melted butter while still warm.
 Unmold each bibingka onto a serving plate.